Lochipi/_portfolio/README.md

 This portfolio is open-source and licensed under the **MIT License**.
 Feel free to check out the code, fork the repo, or even contribute to make it better!

-You can find the project [here](https://github.com/lochipi/portfolio).
-Contributions are welcome! 🚀

 ---

 ### Let's Connect!